victoria-id/victoria_id_check_id_sdk_android/readme.md

 ## Introduction

-This SDK contains the ID check from Victoria ID.
+This SDK contains the ID check from Victoria-ID.
 It can be embedded in your application, which we will refer to as the "host application".
 The SDK is designed to launch an activity that walks the user through multiple steps of the ID check.
 After completion, the SDK will return metadata to the host application, indicating the success or failure of the operation.